Day Trading vs. Swing Trading : Key Differences | Share India

 Trading Frequency

-Trading frequency is an important thing to consider when comparing day trading vs. swing trading.
+Trading frequency is an important thing to consider when comparing day trading and swing trading.
 Several trades are entered and exited during a single trading day trading.
 Throughout a few weeks, swing traders have opened and terminated a number of positions.
 Hence, compared to swing trading, day trading has a higher trading frequency.

 Profit Objectives